 Regeneration The area experiences very low levels of deprivation with most LSOAs in the 10th deprivation decile, meaning there is no regeneration potential.
 However, the site appears suitable to accommodate future business activity due to the strong nearby assets, although the scale of development may be limited by the size of the site.
-R Spatial Planning considerations Land adjacent to the urban fringe of Nottingham at West Bridgford, Southern (Wilford) Cemetery & Crematorium, and the Strategic Allocation Melton Road, Edwalton.
-Area of search is considered to be too small for strategic growth.
-R

-Submitted site: West of Sharphill Wood (34.2Ha), is located in this broad area of search.
-There is a risk of perceived sprawl and coalescence in addition to restricted connectivity that combine make this site potentially unsuitable.
-However, there may be more limited small-scale opportunities related to the existing housing located in the north of the area.

-- Low Potential for strategic growth - The area of search is largely Grade 2 very good quality agricultural land. - Risk of perceived sprawl from West Bridgford, and coalescence around the Southern Cemetery.
-Potentially unsuitable for development due to steep slope, open views into the area of search from the A52 and coalescence of West Bridgford around the Southern Cemetery. - Restricted connectivity due to limited crossings over the River Trent.
-Congestion on the A52 Gamston Lings Bar Road and within West Bridgford. - The area of search is also situated in close vicinity of Nottingham South and Wilford Industrial Estate.
-This business location hosts a substantial cluster of activity, including companies in the SEP's identified priority or opportunity sectors such as digital, transport, life sciences and professional services.
-These facilities mean the area has attracted a well-qualified workforce and provide opportunities for future developments to support.
+Spatial Planning considerations Land adjacent to the urban fringe of Nottingham at West Bridgford, Southern (Wilford) Cemetery & Crematorium, and the Strategic Allocation Melton Road, Edwalton.
+Area of search is considered to be too small for strategic growth. perceived sprawl and I coalescence in addition to restricted connectivity that combine make this site potentially r, there may be more limited small-scale opportunities related to the existing housing f the area.
+The area of Risk of percerected Potentially understand Restricted condition Restricted condition Restricted condition The area of This business identified priservices.
+The services the services of the services o ial for strategic growth search is largely Grade 2 very good quality agricultural land. eived sprawl from West Bridgford, and coalescence around the Southern Cemetery. insuitable for development due to steep slope, open views into the area of search from the alescence of West Bridgford around the Southern Cemetery. onnectivity due to limited crossings over the River Trent.
+Congestion on the A52 Gamston oad and within West Bridgford. search is also situated in close vicinity of Nottingham South and Wilford Industrial Estate. as location hosts a substantial cluster of activity, including companies in the SEP's ority or opportunity sectors such as digital, transport, life sciences and professional ese facilities mean the area has attracted a well-qualified workforce and provide s for future developments to support.